 In some circumstances we may need to share your personal data within the NECSWS Group.
 This may involve transferring your data outside the UK or the European Economic Area (EEA).

 Whenever we transfer your personal data out of the UK or EEA, we ensure a similar degree of protection is afforded to it and that the transfer is in accordance with legislation.
-For example, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+For example, we may use specific contracts approved by the UK Supervisory Authority or the European Commission which give personal data the same protection it has in Europe.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.